rgreminger/tilburg-science-hub/docs/workflow/documenting-code.md

 run your pipeline.
 If you do not have a `makefile` yet, include a `readme.txt` instead.

-Here is a template to start from:
+Here is a `readme.txt` template to start from:

 ```
 OVERVIEW